tympanicblock61/meteor-fixes-addon/README.md

-# Meteor Addon Template
+# Meteor Fixes Addon

-A template to allow easy usage of the Meteor Addon API.

-### How to use:
-- Clone this project
-- Use this template to create new modules/commands
-- Run the mod with Meteor.
+A Meteor Client addon that adds stuff and fixes that should be added